 In June 2016, he published Part II, Maarten Maartens Rediscovered – His Best Short Stories, which is a summarization of his four volumes of short stories, including a summary of Maartens’ first self-published novel, The Black-Box Murder, considered the first “Dutch” detective.

-In December 2017, John published his third novel entitled Francine, Dazzling Daughter of The Mountain State, a corporate novel about a young and bright West Virginian woman who rises to the top in an international mining conglomerate based in New York.
+In December 2017, John published his second novel entitled Francine, Dazzling Daughter of The Mountain State, a corporate novel about a young and bright West Virginian woman who rises to the top in an international mining conglomerate based in New York.
 Kirkus Reviews termed it “A dramatically taut tale propelled by artful characterization and political relevance.”
+The novel was republished in 2019/20 with the title Francine, The Coalminers’ Dragon.

-Next are a volume of short stories and a fourth novel, entitled Tall Trees Catch a lot of Wind, about three wealthy brothers of a famed family who self-destruct, with a surprising twist in the family’s rebirth.
+In progress are a third novel, entitled Tall Trees Catch a lot of Wind, about three wealthy brothers of a famed family who self-destruct, with a surprising twist in the family’s rebirth.
+John also plans to write a Memoir with anecdotes of the author’s life.

 collection of books